Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 There may be several causes of blood in a dog's vomit, and they can range from minor to serious to potentially life-threatening.
-Following are some causes of why a dog may be vomiting blood.
+Here are some causes of why a dog may be vomiting blood.

 Broken Blood Vessel

 The simple motion of retching may cause a blood vessel or two to break.
 In this case, there may be pretty insignificant traces (mostly streaks) of fresh red blood in the vomit, explains Michael D. Willard, a board-certified veterinarian specializing in internal medicine.
 In this case, if the blood amount is a fleck or two, there may be no need to worry, but consulting with the vet may be helpful for peace of mind.

 In this case, the dog has often vomited a significant amount of blood.
-Often there may be other signs of bleeding from other body parts, such as skin with a purplish tint (meaning blood loss under the skin [ecchymosis]) or broken capillaries in the skin (petechiae).
+Often there may be other signs of bleeding from other body parts, such as skin with a purplish tint (meaning blood loss under the skin, or ecchymosis) or broken capillaries in the skin (petechiae).

 Ingestion of Poisons

 Exposure to toxins or poisons may cause a dog to vomit blood.
 In particular, rat poison is a cause of unexplained bleeding and can show up as a dog vomiting blood, often also accompanied by dark, tarry stools and bleeding from other areas such as the nose and rectum.